2010 Georgia Tech Yellow Jackets football team: Duke

-Pregame Line: Duke +10

 Things didn't look good early for the Yellow Jackets of Georgia Tech as they looked for their 6th win of the season to make them bowl eligible.
 The first quarter saw both teams able to convert on field goals as a big block in the back penalty called back a touchdown rush by Anthony Allen.
 In the second Tech added another field goal to make it 6–3.
 On the next possession the Blue Devils were able to catch the Jackets off-guard with a fake punt.
 Just three plays later Duke backup QB Brandon Connette scampered for 20 yards for the score.
 On the ensuing kickoff an illegal formation moved the Blue Devils back 5 yards.
 The re-kick saw an offsides call on Duke.
 Even though Tech got the ball with good field position they were unable to capitalize.
 Duke was able to add another field goal to take a 6–13 lead into the half.

 Play resumed after the half with a Duke fumble on the kickoff that was recovered by B.J.
 Bostic.
 The Jackets were able to add a field goal to bring it to 9–13.
 Duke's next drive ended with a big play from the Jackets' defense.
 Brandon Connette the backup QB who is usually brought in to run a wild cat type running attack was intercepted by Mario Butler.
 Butler was able to return the interception 85 yards for a touchdown giving the lead to the Jackets, 16–13.
 Duke's next drive stalled and Tech's offense was finally able to hit a stride as they were able to run up the middle for good yardage over the next drive.
 Washington scored from 1 yard out to take the score to 23–13.

 In the fourth quarter Duke made an attempt to get back in the game as Sean Renfree completed a touchdown pass to Austin Kelly to bring the score to 23–20.
 After trading possessions Tech rounded out the scoring with a pass to Stephen Hill for 79 yards.
 With the win, the Yellow Jackets maintained their conference record of years finishing at .500 or better in the ACC for 16 straight seasons.
 They also became bowl eligible for the 14th straight season.